awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 **Note**
 You can set up cross\-region replication from an unencrypted DB cluster to an encrypted Read Replica by specifying `--storage-encrypted` and providing a value for `--kms-key-id`\.
 In this case, you don't need to specify `--source-region` or `--pre-signed-url`\.

-   You don't need to include the `--master-username` and `--master-user-password` parameters, because those values are taken from the source DB cluster\.
+   You can't specify the `--master-username` and `--master-user-password` parameters\.
+Those values are taken from the source DB cluster\.

    The following code example creates a Read Replica in the us\-east\-1 region from an unencrypted DB cluster snapshot in the us\-west\-2 region\.
 The command is called in the us\-east\-1 region\.